Mediation

 BARR LLP's Mediation Team

 One of our named partners, Yoko Azumaya, has built her practice through a collaborative style.
-She has taken over 120 hours of mediation training from organizations such as ADR Institute of Alberta (ADRIA) and Legal Education Society of Alberta (LESA) and is committed to continued training as she firmly believes that being an effective mediator requires skills that can be perfected only through extensive practice.
+She has taken over 120 hours of mediation training from organizations such as ADR Institute of Alberta (ADRIA) and the Legal Education Society of Alberta (LESA) and is committed to continued training as she firmly believes that being an effective mediator requires skills that can be perfected only through extensive practice.
 Although mediation skills are transferrable to many kinds of disputes, she exclusively mediates family matters as she would like to combine her experience of more than 10 years of family law with mediation skills.